 Connecting risk and development through responsible agricultural supply chains

 FAO’s activities on RBC build on various resources including the OECD-FAO Guidance for Responsible Agricultural Supply Chains, the global standard for addressing risk and development in the agricultural sector.
 The OECD-FAO Guidance was launched in 2016, designed jointly by FAO and the Organisation for Economic Co-operation and Development (OECD) following a three-year process guided by a multi-stakeholder advisory group.
 Several governments around the world have since recognized the OECD-FAO Guidance as part of their policy frameworks linking investment, enterprise, agriculture and development.
 For example, Switzerland, Japan, France and the United Kingdom are some of the FAO Members that integrate the OECD-FAO Guidance as part of their RBC policies, programmes and reference tools for due diligence in the agricultural sector.
-In February 2022, the European Commission adopted the proposal for a Directive on Corporate Sustainability Due Diligencewhich requires certain companies in all 27 European Union Member States to conduct environmental and social due diligence.
-The Directive lists agriculture as a high-impact sector, with reference to the OECD-FAO Guidance as the sector due diligence standard.
+In May 2024, the Council of the European Union adopted the Directive on Corporate Sustainability Due Diligence (CSDD), requiring certain companies in EU Member States to implement environmental and social due diligence in their business models.
+The OECD-FAO Guidance is referenced as the sector standard for due diligence in the Directive.

 The OECD-FAO Guidance outlines how companies can better manage risks and development outcomes in their supply chains by establishing due diligence systems and encouraging multi-stakeholder cooperation.
 Sourcing responsibly involves a focused approach to tackling business and human rights, climate change and the environment - understanding how impacts can occur along supply and value chains.
 The OECD-FAO Guidance illustrates how such challenges can be pronounced in developing economies and interlink with structural development challenges.
 Key topic areas include labour rights, animal welfare, land tenure rights, environmental protection and natural resource depletion (including water scarcity and deforestation), food security, child labour, indigenous rights, among many other risk and development issues.